Conceptual design and first results for a neutron detector with interaction localization capabilities: NEXT Simulations

-The ToF spectrum of 1~MeV neutrons impinging onto 10-cm-long plastic scintillator bars was simulated in order to determine their timing resolution.
-Geometrical cross-sections of $6 \times 6$~mm$^{2}$, $3 \times 3$~mm$^{2}$, and $1 \times 1$~mm$^{2}$ were simulated in order to determine the effect of cell thickness on the measured time resolution.
-To only account for the dependence on bar thickness, neutron time-of-flight was measured as the average first photon arrival time between photosensitive surfaces on either end of the single bar of scintillator.
-The ToF distributions can be seen in Figure \ref{fig:simToF}, showing that an increase in the thickness of the scintillator bar results in a broadening of the ToF resolution.
+Simulations of 1~MeV neutrons impinging onto 10-cm-long plastic scintillator bars were used to establish the timing resolution dependence on detector thickness.
+Geometrical cross-sections of $1 \times 6$~mm$^{2}$, $3 \times 6$~mm$^{2}$, and $6 \times 6$~mm$^{2}$ were studied.
+The neutron's first scattering time was used to directly measure the neutron ToF.
+This method provides the most direct information to indicate the timing uncertainty associated with the thickness of the detector.
+The ToF distributions can be seen in Fig. \ref{fig:simToF}, where an increase in the thickness of the scintillator bar results in a broadening of the ToF resolution.
+This effect is due to the uncertainty in the interaction position along the neutron path within the scintillator and the non-negligible flight time of the neutron.